wrjodjana/obsidian-vault/christianity/how to deal with dark times - Tim Keller.md

 - **TEACHING:** Even if you're a believing Christian, it doesn't mean life will get better for a LONG time
 - However, it's a mercy and shows the realism of the Bible.
 The Bible shows that you can do everything right, but that doesn't mean it will get better.
 - There is somebody WAY better than us and that's Christ and he didn't have a good life, tortured and killed. (*John 16: In this world you will have trouble*)
-- If you're expectations are aligned with reality and you know the Bible isn't selling anything, you can face the
+- If you're expectations are aligned with reality and you know the Bible isn't selling anything, you can face the troubles (half the pain is from the false expectations)